Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: Methodology

 \item Scenario tracking data

 \item Real-time kinematic data

 \end{itemize}

-Drivers' eye-tracking data records the location information of drivers' pupil, which can be extracted to obtain the gaze points' characteristics.
-And the scenario tracking data derives from the screen of in-vehicle cameras, which records the scenarios in front of the experimental vehicle.
-And the real-time kinematic data records the high-accuracy information of position and movement in the surrounding , including vehicles' relative displacement, speed, acceleration, etc.
+Drivers' eye-tracking data saved the location information of drivers' pupils, which could be abstracted to obtain the gaze points' characteristics.
+And the scenario tracking data derived from the screen of in-vehicle cameras, which recorded the scenarios in front of the ego vehicle.
+And the real-time kinematic data returned the high-accuracy information of position and kinematic states, including vehicles' relative displacement, speed, acceleration, etc.